 While in Ireland he found the political situation to be volatile, with two general elections following each other in quick succession.
 [In a letter to Judge Cohalan on 14 September, 1927, the day before polling on the second General Election of 1927] "As a matter of good policy I have kept out of the political limelight but have not hesitated to express my views and criticism to all and sundry to whom I have privately spoken.
 The final results [of the second election] will not be known until Tuesday or Wednesday next.
 I decided to postpone sailing until 15 October.
-This will allow me to be present at the opening of the Dail on 11 October to get the views of many men on the situation as they develop' Lynch may have used his extended leave in Ireland to try and find employment which would enable himself and Kit to return and live in Ireland.
+This will allow me to be present at the opening of the Dail on 11 October to get the views of many men on the situation as they develop' Lynch may have used his extended leave in Ireland.
 The couple's desire to live in Ireland was strong, but their financial circumstances made it impossible until Diarmuid could find employment there'.
 Eileen McGough.
 Diarmuid Lynch - A Forgotten Irish Patriot.
 Mercier Press.
 2013.
 P163